k8s-at-home/charts/charts/stable/vaultwarden/README.md

 #### Added

-- pre-rendered ingress disabled by default
+- Pre-rendered Ingress example (disabled by default)

 #### Changed

-- Updated to Commons 3.0.0
+- **BREAKING**: Upgraded the common library dependency to version 3.0.1.
+This introduces several breaking changes (`service`, `ingress` and `persistence` keys have been refactored).
+  Be sure to check out the [library chart](https://github.com/k8s-at-home/library-charts/blob/common-3.0.1/charts/stable/common/) for the up-to-date values.

 #### Removed